Our programmes are innovative, industrially relevant, challenging, and draw on the professional and research expertise of our staff.

 Programmes on offer are:

-The BSc Civil Engineering degree is accredited by the Institution of Civil Engineers.
+The MEng/BEng (Hons) Civil and Environmental Engineering degree is accredited by four engineering bodies.
 A feature of our programmes is the high degree of engagement with the professional world through laboratory and project work, work placements and through field visits together with input to programmes from industry professionals.
 Examples of these activities include: